- Zero Trust

 Zero Trust costs time and resources, but it’s time and resources invested into your business, not spent mitigating the damage and expenses caused by bad actors.

 To get Zero Trust implemented right and working as intended, you need to start small, with 40 to 50 users/workloads and take the time you need to grow with the model.
-As you successfully implement Zero Trust, piece by piece, across your organization, the model can be evolved out to successively larger groups.
+As you successfully implement Zero Trust architecture, piece by piece, across your organization, the model can be evolved out to successively larger groups.

 Too often, companies often go too big, too fast, rolling out Zero Trust to thousands of users at once.
 That temptation to “go large” will always exist for larger companies with thousands of users, but Zero Trust implementations on a large scale require resources and timeframes on a large scale too.
 Patience stretches thin and decisions loom large.
 Many of those Zero Trust implementations fail before the companies even get to see the model’s true value.